 a.
 For the purposes of this Section 8.14, allocated costs includes the costs of Network Upgrades, Shared Network Upgrades, Transmission Owner Interconnection Facilities, JTIQ Upgrades, and any cost of upgrades required to mitigate impacts to Affected Systems that have been assigned to the Interconnection Request.

 b.
-If an Interconnection Request is withdrawn after the beginning of DISIS Phase One, but prior to the end of DP1, including any extension of DP1 per Section 8.5.1 of the GIP, twenty-five percent (25%) of Financial Security One and twenty-five (25%) of Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be forfeited to the extent that equally-queued Interconnection Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal.
+If an Interconnection Request in the DISIS is withdrawn after the beginning of DISIS Phase One, but prior to the end of DP1, including any extension of DP1 per Section 8.5.1 of the GIP, twenty-five percent (25%) of Financial Security One and twenty-five (25%) of Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be forfeited to the extent that equally-queued Interconnection Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal.
 If the Transmission Provider determines that no equally-queued Interconnection Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, Financial Security One will be refunded with accrued interest, if any.

 c.
-If an Interconnection Request is withdrawn after the end of DP1, but prior to the end of DP2, including any extension of DP2 per Section 8.5.2 of the GIP, one-hundred percent (100%) of Financial Security One, one-hundred percent (100%) of Financial Security provided in lieu of Site Control for the Generating Facility’s tie line, and twenty-five percent (25%) of Financial Security Two will be forfeited to the extent that equally- or lower-queued Interconnection Requests within the actively studied clusters are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, unless both of the following conditions exist: 1) the total allocated costs for the withdrawn Interconnection Request, including those costs for upgrades to mitigate impacts to Affected Systems if known, increased by twenty-five percent (25%) or more from the end of DP1 to DISIS Phase Two, and 2) the allocated cost per MW of requested capacity, including costs for Affected Systems if known, increased by $10,000/MW or more from the end of DP1 to DISIS Phase Two.
-If the Transmission Provider determines that no equally- or lower-queued Interconnection Requests within the actively studied clusters are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, Financial Security One will be refunded with accrued interest, if any.
+If an Interconnection Request in the DISIS is withdrawn after the end of DP1, but prior to the end of DP2, including any extension of DP2 per Section 8.5.2 of the GIP, one-hundred percent (100%) of Financial Security One, one-hundred percent (100%) of Financial Security provided in lieu of Site Control for the Generating Facility’s tie line, and twenty-five percent (25%) of Financial Security Two will be forfeited to the extent that equally- or lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, unless both of the following conditions exist: 1) the total allocated costs for the withdrawn Interconnection Request, including those costs for upgrades to mitigate impacts to Affected Systems if known, increased by twenty-five percent (25%) or more from the end of DP1 to DISIS Phase Two, and 2) the allocated cost per MW of requested capacity, including costs for Affected Systems if known, increased by $10,000/MW or more from the end of DP1 to DISIS Phase Two.
+If the Transmission Provider determines that no equally- or lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, Financial Security One will be refunded with accrued interest, if any.